CakeDC/cakephp-api/docs/Documentation/overview.md

 ## Services

 Service is central part of any API that concentrate all features(operations) realted to some application entity.
 Service define list of actions (operations) that performed on associated entity.
 For example, for RESTful service there could be described 4 default operations using HTTP verbs for each of CRUD operations.

 Each Service could be an separate class located in src/Service folder, or request could be passed through default FallbackService that implements default behavior.
 Fallback service defined by setting Api.ServiceFallback and by default this is \CakeDC\Api\Service\FallbackService.

+### Service flow events

+* Service.beforeDispatch
+* Service.beforeProcess
+* Service.afterDispatch

 ### Creating a Service

 To create a new **Service** first extend the CakeDC\Api\Service\Service class.
 The name of your service class should be the name of the **Service**, followed by "Service" suffix.

 ```php
 namespace App\Service;